creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 end
 ```

 The program runs sequentially through the TIC function.
-Whatever you tell it to do earlier on in the function will be done first - so we need to call the draw functions in the intended order - first the cls, then the grass, then the house.
+Whatever you tell it to do earlier on in the function will be done first - so we need to call the draw functions in the intended order, because they paint over each other - first the `cls`, then the grass, then the house.

 ### Variables